-Spending ten minutes reading this guide will teach you much of what we’ve learned from over 25 years of combined industry experience… Not a bad time investment!
+Spending ten minutes reading this guide will teach you much of what we’ve learned from deploying over 4000 long-term time lapse cameras across the globe… Not a bad time investment!

 The guide will give you an overview of everything you need to know.

-It will also teach you how to maximize your income and wow your clients.
+It will also teach you how to maximise your income and wow your clients.

 Let’s get straight to it.